Maxime5G/EvoScope/README.md

 To compile epics, epocs and epocs_mcmc, no modules are needed.
 Simply type `make`, which will build the three executables.

-To be able to use scoop, you require `pastml` > v1.9.3, `epics`, `epocs` and `R` > v4.0.0 with `tidyverse` and `ape` installed as packages.
+To be able to use evo-scope, you require `pastml` > v1.9.3, `epics`, `epocs` and `R` > v4.0.0 with `tidyverse` and `ape` installed as packages.
 These tools can be installed with conda (ref).

 ## Usage

-The details on how to use each separate tools, as well as the whole pipeline encapsulated in `scoop`, are presented hereafter.
+The details on how to use each separate tools, as well as the whole pipeline encapsulated in `evo-scope`, are presented hereafter.

-### Scoop
+### evo-scope

-`Scoop` works as a 5-step pipeline, combining the specificities of two of our previous tools, `epics` and `epocs`.
+`evo-scope` works as a 5-step pipeline, combining the specificities of two of our previous tools, `epics` and `epocs`.

 The only inputs required are a rooted phylogenetic tree and a tab-delimited file with discrete traits at the tips.
 The tip IDs need to correspond to the tips in the tree.

-The first step is an ancestral character reconstruction performed by `pastml` with default parameters and the `JOINT` method (ref).
+The first step is an ancestral character reconstruction performed by `pastml` with default parameters and the `JOINT` method (see the [github repository](https://github.com/evolbioinfo/pastml) and the [reference paper](https://academic.oup.com/mbe/article/36/9/2069/5498561?login=false)).

-The second step in `scoop` reconstructs the mutations on the branches of the tree with a tailored Rscript `AnnotateATree_WithMasks_Clean.R`.
+The second step in `evo-scope` reconstructs the mutations on the branches of the tree with a tailored Rscript `AnnotateATree_WithMasks_Clean.R`.
 Indeed, `epics` and `epocs` require as input a rooted phylogenetic tree with mutations formatted between square brackets and located at the bootstrap values in the newick string for internal branches (e.g., `)[0/1/0/1/1]`) or after the tip ids (e.g., `SPECIES1[0/0/0/1/1/1]`).

-Next, `epics` is run with the identity matrix (ref) to identify pairs of significantly co-occurring mutations within the tree.
-In `scoop`, epics works as a pre-filter to collect quickly evidence of correlated evolution, as the calculations allows it.
+Next, `epics` is run with the identity matrix (see the [epics paper](https://academic.oup.com/sysbio/article/65/5/812/2223542)) to identify pairs of significantly co-occurring mutations within the tree.
+In `evo-scope`, epics works as a pre-filter to collect quickly evidence of correlated evolution, as the calculation speed allows it.
 We keep pairs that are significantly associated with a p-value < 0.05.

 Following this step, we feed in `epocs` the significant pairs from the previous step to have an idea about the induction scenarios that describe the associations.
-We run four models within `epocs`, one of independence and three of dependence.
+We run four models within `epocs`, one of independence and three of dependence (see also the [epocs paper](https://doi.org/10.1093/sysbio/syab092)).
 The dependence models selected reflect either an induction of the first trait on the second one, vice-versa or reciprocal induction.

-Finally, `scoop` uses a tailored R script `ParseEpocsFinal_WithLambda.R` to retrieve the results of all four runs of the previous steps. `Scoop` then calculates the likelihood ratio tests between the encapsulated models of dependence and independence.
+Finally, `evo-scope` uses a tailored R script `ParseEpocsFinal_WithLambda.R` to retrieve the results of all four runs of the previous steps. `evo-scope` then calculates the likelihood ratio tests between the encapsulated models of dependence and independence.
 The final output consists of three files: one `[prefix]_BestModel.tab` where for each pair whose LRT is significant, the best model is presented based on the LRT values; `[prefix]_LRT.tab` summarizing all LRT tests performed; `[prefix]_ConcatenatedResults.tab` containing the results of all runs of `epocs`.

 The entire pipeline is fully automated and do not require any manual inputs.

-Some options are available to tweak `scoop`, available after typing `./scoop -h`:
+Some options are available to tweak `evo-scope`, available after typing `./evoscope -h`:

 ```
-Usage: ./scoop [options]
+Usage: ./evoscope [options]
 Options:
     -t [FILENAME]: tab-delimited file of traits at the leaves [mandatory]
     -T [TREEFILE]: Phylogenetic tree in newick format [mandatory]